You know what’s confusing?

-As an aside, if you would like to read about Goldfinger Personal Injury Law’s commentary on the Marshall Report, you can certainly do so here by reading our previous week’s installment of the Toronto Injury Lawyer Blog.
+As an aside, if you would like to read about Goldfinger Injury Lawyers’s commentary on the Marshall Report, you can certainly do so here by reading our previous week’s installment of the Toronto Injury Lawyer Blog.
 Our law firm was commenting on the Marshall Report as early as April 12, 2017.
 It seems that major news outlets only caught on to this story around April 19, 2017; which is about a week after we wrote about the story.
 Lesson: For up to date personal injury news, information and commentary look no further than the Toronto Injury Lawyer Blog.

 Our comments on The Marshall Report are worth a read.
 We believe many industry outsiders are off base and out of touch with the reality of modern day car accident litigation in Ontario.
 And this is where we come in.
 To better help educate the Average Ontario Driver who is understandably flummoxed by how car accident cases work.

 If you have been hurt or injured in a car accident in Ontario, you have 2 claims!
 Not just one, but TWO!
 This may be your first time learning this!